Sobolev orthogonal polynomials on the conic surface: Abstract

 \section{Abstract}

-Orthogonal polynomials with respect to the weight function $w_{\beta,\gamma}(t) = t^\beta (1-t)^\gamma$, $\gamma > -1$, on the conic surface $\{(x,t): \|x\| = t, \, x \in \mathbb{R}^d, \, t \le 1\}$ are studied recently, and they are shown to be eigenfunctions of a second order differential operator $\CD_\gamma$ when $\beta =-1$.
-We extend the setting to the Sobolev inner product, defined as the integration of the $s$-th partial derivatives in $t$ variable with respect to $w_{\beta+s,0}$ over the conic surface plus a sum of integrals over the rim of the cone.
+Orthogonal polynomials with respect to the weight function $\sw_{\b,\g}(t) = t^\beta (1-t)^\gamma$, $\gamma > -1$, on the conic surface $\{(x,t): \|x\| = t, \, x \in \mathbb{R}^d, \, t \le 1\}$ are studied recently, and are shown to be eigenfunctions of a second order differential operator $\CD_\gamma$ when $\beta =-1$.
+We extend the setting to the Sobolev inner product, defined as the integration of the $s$-th normal derivative $\fD = \frac{\d}{\d t} - t^{-1} \la x, \nabla_x\ra$ of the cone with respect to $w_{\beta+s,0}$ over the conic surface, plus a sum of integrals over the rim of the cone.
 Our main results provide an explicit construction of an orthogonal basis and a formula for the orthogonal projection operators; the latter is used to exploit the interaction of differential operators and the projection operator, which allows us to study the convergence of the Fourier orthogonal series.
 The study can be regarded as an extension of the orthogonal structure to the weight function $w_{\beta, -s}$ for a positive integer $s$.
 It shows, in particular, that the Sobolev orthogonal polynomials are eigenfunctions of $\CD_{\gamma}$ when $\gamma = -1$.